Best Android phones under $200 in 2023

 How long do Android phones under $200 last?

-On average, users who spend less than $200 on an Android phone will find their purchase can last them around two years before the phone begins to feel a bit slow or old.
+On average, users who spend less than $200 on an Android phone will find that their purchase can last them around two years before the phone begins to feel a bit slow or old.
 That’s most often why manufacturers only promise one major OS update, as some new features could end up slowing the phone down too much.

 During that two-year ownership period, it’s important to choose a manufacturer that promises regular security updates.
 Oftentimes, manufacturers in this price range will promise to deliver quarterly security updates to ensure that no big security vulnerabilities crop up on your phone.
 Phones with recent security patches are far less likely to fall prey to malware or other types of cyber attacks.